A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Related Work

-Existing numerical methods for surface PDEs support IBCs in various ways depending on the chosen surface representation and method of discretization.
+Existing numerical methods for manifold PDEs support IBCs in various ways depending on the chosen manifold representation and method of discretization.
 In the Dirichlet case, the nearest degrees of freedom (DOFs) to the interior boundary can often simply be assigned the desired Dirichlet value.
-For example, on a point cloud representation the nearest (interior) points in the cloud can be set to the Dirichlet value, similar to how exterior Dirichlet BCs have been handled in point clouds \cite{Liang2013}.
+For example, on a point cloud representation, the nearest interior points in the cloud could be set to the Dirichlet value, similar to how \emph{exterior} Dirichlet BCs have been handled in point clouds \cite{Liang2013}.
 With triangle mesh-based discretizations (finite element, discrete exterior calculus, etc.) one can similarly enforce the Dirichlet condition at the nearest surface vertices to the interior boundaries.
 However, enforcing the IBC at the nearest DOF is inaccurate if the DOF does not lie exactly on the interior boundary $\C$ (i.e., the mesh does not precisely conform to $\C$).
 Specifically, an error of $O(\|\h\|)$ is introduced where $\|\h\|$ is the distance between the nearest DOF and $\C$.
+Moreover, only Dirichlet conditions can be treated in this manner; depending on the chosen manifold representation and/or discretization, it can be nontrivial to enforce Neumann boundary conditions.

-For Dirichlet BCs in CPM, Auer et al.~\shortcite{Auer2012, auer2013semi} fixed all the nearest DOFs in the embedding space within a ball centred around $\C$ (considering only the case when $\C$ is a point).
+For Dirichlet IBCs in CPM, Auer et al.~\shortcite{Auer2012, auer2013semi} fixed all the nearest DOFs in the embedding space within a ball centred around $\C$ (considering only the case when $\C$ is a point).
 This again is only first-order accurate, incurring an $O(\Delta x)$ error, where $\Delta x$ is the grid spacing in the embedding space.
-Enforcing the BC over a ball effectively inflates the boundary region to a wider area of the surface.
+Enforcing the IBC over a ball effectively inflates the boundary region to a wider area of the surface.
 That is, a circular region of the surface around the point $\C$ will be fixed with the prescribed condition.
 We show in Section~\ref{sec:conv-studies} that this approach can also be applied to boundary curves, but the observed error is much larger compared to our proposed method.
 Moreover, it cannot be applied when Dirichlet values differ on each side of $\C$.

 With a surface triangulation, a more accurate approach is to remesh the surface with constrained Delaunay refinement (possibly with an intrinsic triangulation) so that vertices or edges of the mesh conform to $\C$, as discussed for example by \citet{Sharp2020Flip}.
 However, this necessarily introduces remeshing as an extra preprocess.
 Another mesh-based approach, which avoids remeshing, is the extended finite element method \cite{Moes1999XFEM,Kaufmann2009}, which uses modified basis functions to enforce non-conforming boundaries or discontinuities.